XDagger/xdagj/README.md

 - [x] Optimize synchronization protocol: ameliorate the existing synchronization protocol and improve synchronization efficiency

-- [x] Implement the snapshot function: reduce the cost of runing a mining pool
+- [x] Implement the snapshot function: reduce the cost of runing a mining pool and boost the loading process

 - [x] Implement the RPC function: access to Web3j, realize the standardization of the interface